ecobost/cnn4brca/README.md

 ## Evaluation
 1. You can use [compute_metrics](code/compute_metrics.py) or [compute_FROC](code/compute_FROC.py) to compute evaluation metrics or the FROC curve.

+You are invited to check the code for more details, I tried to document it nicely.

 ##### Contact info: